 WHA is dedicated to helping industry use hydrogen safely.
 Our specialized engineers are uniquely positioned to equip your staff with the tools and knowledge necessary to create and maintain a safe environment for everyone.

-- Testing: With both a laboratory test facility and WHA’s Proving Grounds (pictured below) for large or high-energy tests, WHA has the professional resources to provide custom and standard testing as well as research services.
+- Testing: With both a laboratory test facility and WHA’s Proving Grounds for large or high-energy tests, WHA provides custom and standard testing as well as research services.